NVlabs/SPADE/README.md

 ## Code Structure

-- `train.py`, `test.py`: entry point for training and testing.
+- `train.py`, `test.py`: the entry point for training and testing.
 - `trainers/pix2pix_trainer.py`: harnesses and reports the progress of training.
 - `models/pix2pix_model.py`: creates the networks, and compute the losses
 - `models/networks/`: defines the architecture of all models
 - `options/`: creates option lists using `argparse` package.
 More individuals are dynamically added in other files as well.
 Please see the section below.
 - `data/`: defines the class for loading images and label maps.

 ## Options

 This code repo contains many options.
 Some options belong to only one specific model, and some options have different default values depending on other options.
 To address this, the `BaseOption` class dynamically loads and sets options depending on what model, network, and datasets are used.
 This is done by calling the static method `modify_commandline_options` of various classes.
-It takes in `parser` of argparse package and modifies the list of options.
-For example, since COCO-stuff dataset contain a special label "unknown", when COCO-stuff dataset is used, it sets `--contain_dontcare_label` automatically at `data/coco_dataset.py`.
+It takes in the`parser` of `argparse` package and modifies the list of options.
+For example, since COCO-stuff dataset contains a special label "unknown", when COCO-stuff dataset is used, it sets `--contain_dontcare_label` automatically at `data/coco_dataset.py`.
 You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/__init__.py` to get a sense of how this works.

 ## VAE-Style Training with an Encoder For Style Control and Multi-Modal Outputs

 To train our model along with an image encoder to enable multi-modal outputs as in Figure 15 of the [paper](https://arxiv.org/pdf/1903.07291.pdf), please use `--use_vae`.
 The model will create `netE` in addition to `netG` and `netD` and train with KL-Divergence loss.

 ### Citation
 If you use this code for your research, please cite our papers.